-Our jeep tour concluded with a sunset climb to a spectacular view.
-Our friend John was the first to the summit.
+Our jeep tour concluded with a spectacular sunset view.

 After the jeep tour, we had a nice Bedouin-style dinner and some stargazing time.
 I can’t show you pictures of the view we had, because our little cameras can’t capture the night sky.
 But wow, that sky!
 None of us could recall having ever seen a sky that full of stars.
 The Milky Way was so bright we thought for a moment it was clouds up above.
 And Mars was the biggest, brightest, reddest Mars we’d ever seen.

 Instead of the Valley of the Moon, maybe they should call Wadi Rum the Valley of Mars.

 Our stay in the camp was great, but we all agreed that the best part of our desert adventure was the hot air balloon ride we decided to sign up for at the last minute.
 We had to wake up very early the next morning, but we had a feeling it would be worth it.

 First, we drove to the lift-off spot in pickup trucks.
 The balloon rode with us, in the truck that led the caravan.

 It was fun to watch them set up the balloon.
 Who knew you could blow up those massive bags most of the way with a couple of fairly ordinary fans?

 The burners finished the job.